Skip to main content

 PRACTITIONER_LAST_NAMEWilliamsStage 5 practitioner last name

-Seeds 4 demo users into Zynexa via the signup API.
+Seeds 4 demo staff users into Zynexa via the signup API.
+Skip this for production environments where real users will be created through the UI.

 $DC --profile init run --rm ctms-user-seed